andreacardino/Hyperarmour/MonteCarloHyperarmour.md

  Let *C* be the set of nodes representing character attacks, *E* the set of nodes representing enemy attacks.
  Then, **the stopping condition for a Monte Carlo simulation can be defined as:**
  ![stopping condition](https://raw.githubusercontent.com/andreacardino/Hyperarmour/refs/heads/main/stopping%20condition.svg)
- In other words, the learning process is over once we know every character attack to either withstand or be interrupted by every enemy attack
+ In other words, the learning process is over once there is a true edge between every C node and every E node
- (should *H(c)* and *D(e)* be equal, it would be the case that *less(c, e)* is true, since the interaction would result in a stagger).
+ (should *H(c)* and *D(e)* be equal, it would be the case that the edge from *c* to *e* is true, since the interaction would result in a stagger).

 *M* being the number of character attacks, *N* the number of enemy attacks, the amount of nodes in the DAG is *M + N*.
 With the previously assumed data for this system, *M + N* = 300 + 600 = 900.
 The number of edges between nodes is the square of the amount of nodes, 810,000 with our data.